Happyrobot33/template-package/README.md

 ## Setting up the Automation

-You'll need to make a few changes in [release.yml](.github/workflows/release.yml):
+You'll need to make a change in [release.yml](.github/workflows/release.yml):
-* Change the `packageID` property on line 17 to include the names of all of the packages in this repository, like `packageID: ["com.vrchat.demo-template", "another.package"]`
+* Change the `packagePrefix` to the prefix of your package.
+For example, if your package is `com.vrchat.demo-template`, the prefix is `com`.
+If your package is `test.package`, the prefix is `test`.

 You will also need to modify source.json to include some important information.
 * Change the instances of `YOUR_GITHUB_NAME` to your Github username